mtpali/exclave/README.md

 </details>

+## Report issues

+Please report issues [here](https://github.com/dyhkwong/Exclave/issues).
+Do not report issues to upstream because the core used is heavily modified.
+Encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting if the issue contains sensitive information.

 ## Translation

 Is Exclave not in your language, or the translation is incorrect or incomplete?
 Get involved in the translations on [Hosted Weblate](https://hosted.weblate.org/projects/exclave/).

-## Report issues

-Please report issues [here](https://github.com/dyhkwong/Exclave/issues).
-Do not report issues to upstream because the core used is heavily modified.
-If you think your issue contains sensitive information, encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting.

 ## License